hailin-du/Path-to-Data-Science/Chapter 4 Notes.md

 6. for loop in this logic did not contain colon
 ***
 ***
-# 4.4 Using Part from The List - Slicing
+# 4.4 Working with Part of a List - Slicing
 ## 4.4.1 Slicing
 ```python
 players = ['charles', 'martina', 'michael', 'florence', 'eli']
 print(players[0:3]) # return 0,1,2 elements